ayushpahariya1409/Resume_Builder_/README.md

 - [React Router](https://reactrouter.com/): For routing and navigation.
 - [React Icons](https://react-icons.github.io/react-icons/): Icon library.
 - [React HTML to PDF](https://www.npmjs.com/package/react-html-to-pdf): For exporting resumes as PDFs.

----

-This README provides essential details to understand and set up the Resume Builder project.
-Let me know if you need more!